 We work with founders to systematize their vision, and unlock potential for scale.
 With our hands as founder proxy and team support, we extend startup reach to achieve milestones quickly.

 Startups are hard.
 They need hands, help, and heart.
-We are startup people helping startup people, and put humans first, always.
+We are startup people helping startup people, and put relationships and humans first, always.

 And we’re humbled that they allow us to do the same.